-Facebook’s move to change its name to “Meta” could be a far more subtle move than you might think.
-In this article, I examine three such factors that may have prompted the company’s decision to rebrand.
+Facebook’s move to change its name to “Meta” could be far more subtle than you might think.
+In this article, I examine three factors that may have prompted the company’s rebrand.

-Second, WhatsApp and Instagram have taken up the majority of the world’s tech space, reducing Facebook’s popularity.
-Also, the name “Facebook” didn’t appear to fit those social networking products.
+Second, WhatsApp and Instagram have occupied most of the world’s tech space, reducing Facebook’s popularity.
+Also, the name “Facebook” didn’t fit those social networking products.
 As a result, Facebook needed to rebrand its name to Meta.
 In explaining the makeover, Mr Zuckerberg admits that the name “Facebook” no longer encapsulated “everything we do.”
-Facebook now owns Instagram, Messenger, WhatsApp, Oculus, Portal smart devices, whose popularity has surpassed what Facebook once represented: to connect people.
+Facebook now owns Instagram, Messenger, WhatsApp, Oculus, and Portal smart devices, whose popularity has surpassed what Facebook once represented: to connect people.

 Finally, under the new name Meta, it will operate as a shadow government for its products.
-It is not subjected to the wrath of each product’s vulnerabilities, as well as the controversies and regulatory standards that surround them.
-Meta allows it to acquire new technology firms without needing to prove that it is a competition.
+It is not subjected to the wrath of each product’s vulnerabilities or the controversies and regulatory standards surrounding them.
+Meta allows it to acquire new technology firms without proving that it is a competition.

 Meta will now devote his efforts to making the fictitious world into a reality.
-A corporate rebranding, on the other hand, will not address the various structural challenges that Facebook has faced over the years.
+On the other hand, a corporate rebranding will not address the various structural challenges that Facebook has faced over the years.
 These challenges are just too many to list and are unlikely to find their way into the metaverse from reality.
 Also, it will take some time for people to get used to referring to Facebook as Meta.
 However, the rebranding will offer the technology giant some breathing room.